EBendinelli/bndy-site/src/data/blog/migrating-from-spotify-to-tidal.md

 - Pays artists decently (options become quickly limited here)
 - Decent music recommendations/playlists
 - Artist radio feature (start a radio from a song/artist)
-- Doesn't fund defence tech companies
+- Not funding defense tech companies

 > Note: TIDAL is owned in majority by [Block](https://en.wikipedia.org/wiki/Block,_Inc.), a company founded by Jack Dorsey (the Twitter guy).
-I don't feel strongly about the guy either way.
-He's a bit too into crypto for my taste and I'm not into worshipping tech oligarchs anyway.
+I don't feel strongly about the guy either way, he's a bit too into crypto for my taste and I'm not into worshipping tech oligarchs anyway.
 But most of the projects he funds or supports fall into the "going into the right direction" category (see Nostr, Bluesky...), so I'll take it.

 > Note 2: Because TIDAL doesn't offer podcast (and I'm totally fine with that), I reinstalled [AntennaPod](https://antennapod.org/), an amazing RSS/podcast manager for Android.
 It turned out to be much better than Spotify so big win here.